paolo-pr/laav/README.md

 ## TODO

-* Error/exception handling must be less generic and will be developed/improved ASAP (according to my spare time, which is never enough...).
+* Error/exception handling must be less generic and will be improved ASAP (according to my spare time, which is never enough...).
 A doc/example about how to manage errors will be added as well.
 * Add a RTSP/RTP streaming server.
 * Windows port (basically, it will consist in creating Windows based classes corresponding to the ALSAGrabber and V4L2Grabber classes, with the same API, and few other things: any contribution is welcome!).
 * MPEGTS-MJPEG is currently NOT supported.